 Amanda Zackem is a Director and Cinematographer from Upstate NY who uses film as a tool to explore consciousness, simplicity, truth and justice in this experience we call life.

-She was Director of Cinematography for the documentary Germans & Jews (First Run Features, '16) and Producer of the feature length documentaries, The Trial of the St. Patrick’s Four (’06) and Blind Spot (’08).
+She was Director of Cinematography for the documentary Germans & Jews and Producer of the feature length documentaries, The Trial of the St. Patrick’s Four and Blind Spot.
 Her short documentary on women’s cycling pioneer Georgena Terry screened in film-festivals worldwide.
-Her most recent short documentary, American Psychosis, is based off an interview with Pulitzer Prize winning Journalist, Author and Activist Chris Hedges and discusses consumerism, totalitarian corporate power and living in a world dominated by pervasive illusion.
+Her most recent documentary, American Psychosis, is based off an interview with Pulitzer Prize winning Journalist, Author and Activist Chris Hedges and discusses consumerism, totalitarian corporate power and living in a world dominated by pervasive illusion.
+It has screened in film festivals worldwide, winning numerous awards and was most recently nominated for Best Short Documentary at the Raindance Film Festival in London.